What is ABS or Anti-Lock Braking System?

 ABS works by using sensors on each wheel.
-If the sensors detect that one wheel is turning at a slower speed due to braking, it releases the brake for a split second before it starts to skid.
+If the sensors detect that one wheel is turning at a slower speed due to braking, it will release the brake for a split second before it starts to skid.
 This process is repeated until the car stops.

-The system then applies brake pressure on and off continuously to each wheel to slow the car down but just enough so that you can still steer the car.
-All of this happens in seconds, so an ABS system is more effective than a professional driver with experience in cadence braking.
+The system then applies braking pressure on and off continuously to each wheel to slow the car down but just enough so that you can still steer the car.
+All of this happens in seconds, so an ABS system is more effective and can stop faster than a professional driver with experience in cadence braking.

 When was ABS invented?

 ABS has been around since the 1950s and was first used to improve aeroplane stopping distances.
-The first car to have ABS fitted was a four-wheel drive sports car – the 1966 model of the Jensen FF.
+The first car with ABS fitted was a four-wheel drive sports car – the 1966 model of the Jensen FF.

-ABS in its original form used hydraulics which weren’t really suitable for use in regular, mass produced cars.
-Improved tech in the 1970s meant that the idea could be adapted and in 1978, Mercedes were the first to fit an ABS system onto a production-line car (a W111 S-class).
+In its original form ABS used hydraulics which weren’t really suitable for use in regular, mass produced cars.
+Improved tech in the 1970s meant that the idea could be adapted and in 1978, Mercedes-Benz was the first manufacturer to fit an ABS system onto a production-line car (a W111 S-class).

-In 1985, Ford were the first car manufacturer to put ABS as standard into their Granada and Scorpio ranges.
+In 1985, Ford was the first car maker to put ABS as standard into their Granada and Scorpio ranges.

-Since 2004, all new, mass-produced cars sold in Europe must have anti-lock brakes.
-Some older cars and specialist models like Caterhams might not have the technology but if you have an older car without ABS, you can still drive it.
+Like electronic stability control, all new, mass-produced cars sold in Europe must have anti-lock brakes.
+Some older cars (pre-2004) and specialist models like Caterhams might not be fitted with ABS but if you have an older car without ABS, you can still drive it.